Becoming a Monk

 Who Is a Monk?

 Certain men in religious orders refer to themselves as “monks.”
-At Mount Angel Abbey, or monastery, all the members are monks but only some of them are ordained priests.
+For the Benedictine monks of Mount Angel Abbey, or monastery, all the members are monks but only some are ordained priests.
 A religious brother-monk is addressed as “Brother” and a priest-monk is addressed as “Father.”
 All of us are monks.

 -